gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 :::

 ::: notes
+(I suggest we remove the bullet point about GTK3 docs)

-The documentation is coming along well.
+Dan: The documentation is coming along well.
 With asynchronous methods documented, we're pretty much on par with the functionality GObject provides.
 :::

 ## Migration to girepository 2.0